ayushchinmay/AutomatedFrequencyResponsePlotter/readme.md

 ## Version History
 * **0.1**: Initial Release

+## Further Developments
+* The current program only supports Aglient DSO-X 3012A oscilloscopes.
+In the future I intend on modifying the code to support a suite of instruments to configure/capture data.
+* Feel free to make any modifications that may develop the code to support more instruments, or to upgrade the functionality fo the program.

 ## Resources
 Some useful resources to keep in mind while utilizing this program...